 Summary 5

-1. Introduction 10
+1. Introduction .
+10

-2. Definitions and survey methods 13
+2. Definitions and survey methods .
+13

-2.1 Who is a temporary employee?2.2 How temporary work was measured in the Survey of Working Life2.3 Survey design and data collection 13 13 14
+2.1 Who is a temporary employee?2.2 How temporary work was measured in the Survey of Working Life2.3 Survey design and data collection .
+13

-3. The incidence of temporary work .
-16
+3. The incidence of temporary work

-3.1 How common is temporary work? .
-16
+3.1 How common is temporary work?

 3.2 Who is most likely to work in a temporary job?
-17

-Incidence patterns by worker characteristics 17
+Incidence patterns by worker characteristics

-3.3 Worker characteristics and the likelihood of working in a temporary job 3.4 Summary 19 21 24
+Incidence patterns by firm characteristics, occupation and industry 3.3 Worker characteristics and the likelihood of working in a temporary job 3.4 Summary .
+21

 4. A profile of temporary workers and their employment outcomes .
 25

-4.1 Demographic and educational characteristics .
-25
+4.1 Demographic and educational characteristics

-4.2 Job characteristics .
-26
+4.2 Job characteristics

-Occupation and industry 26
+Occupation and industry

-4.3 Employment conditions and outcomes 28
+Business type and size of firm

-lob tenure
+Job tenure

-Earnings 29
+Earnings

-Weekly hours and preferences regarding number of working hours 30
+Weekly hours and preferences regarding number of working hours

-Working time patterns 31
+Working time patterns

 Variability in working times 32

-Training 33
+Training .
+33

-Annual leave entitlements 34
+Annual leave entitlements .34

-Job flexibility 34
+Job flexibility

-Union membership and type of employment agreement 35
+Union membership and type of employment agreement

-Work-related health and safety outcomes 36
+Work-related health and safety outcomes

+4.4 Summary

-5 Motivations for and satisfaction with temporary work
+5. Motivations for and satisfaction with temporary work 5.1 Reasons for working in a temporary job

 5.1 Reasons for working in a temporary job

-5.2 Preferences for a permanent job .
-41

-5.3 Job satisfaction .
-42
+5.3 Job satisfaction

 5.4 Summary .
 43

 6. Factors influencing the pay and training rates of temporary workers .
 44

-6.1 Introduction .
-44
+6.1 Introduction

-6.2 Theory and research evidence .
-44
+6.2 Theory and research evidence

-6.4 Job-related training 48
+6.3 Hourly earnings 6.4 Job-related training

-6.5 Summary .
-52
+6.5 Summary

-7. Scope for further work on this topic .
-53
+7. Scope for further work on this topic

 References .
 55

 Tables .
 56

 Appendix 1: Temporary work definitions .
 75

-Appendix 2: Definitions of table variables .
-78
+Appendix 2: Definitions of table variables

 Appendix 3: Supplementary tables .
 80